PubInv/PubInv-License-Guidelines/README.md

 ## Notes and Rationale
 By making documentation CC0 (public domain), we hope to encourage maximum reuse and translation into other languages.

-If a document is written in LaTeX, it is probably a Scientific Article, and should be treated as no-derivatives work to maintain scientific integrity.
-If it looks and reads like a publishable paper or the beginning of a publishable paper, we intend for it to be covered by CC-BY-SA-ND.
+If a document looks like a Scientific Article (for example is written in LaTeX), please assume it is one, and should be treated as no-derivatives work to maintain scientific integrity.
+If it looks and reads like a publishable peer-reviewed scientific paper or the draft beginning of a publishable peer-reviewed paper, we intend for it to be covered by [Creative Commons Attribution-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nd/4.0/).
 We use the No Derivatives license for scientific works only in order to maintain scientific integrity (this is the normal behavior among scientists.)

-If something was drawn by hand, the attribution to the artist should remain with the work (CC-BY-SA).
+If art was drawn by hand, the attribution to the artist should remain with the work [Creative Commons Attribution-ShareAlike 4.0 International License (CC-BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/).

 The best practice for diagrams is to include a copyright notice and license in small print in the diagram.
-For high-quality works we retain attribution to promote \[this organization\]; for low-quality diagrams we may use CC0/public domain.
+For high-quality works we retain attribution to promote \[this organization\]; for low-effort diagrams we may use CC0/public domain.

 ## Overrides

 A specific repo may specify a different policy.
 Individual files or works may override this general policy.
 If a file does not have a license, please assume either the repo license or this general policy.
+A file which does not clearly have a license is likely an oversight on our part, and we invite you to bring it to our attention.

 ## Assignment of Copyright
 If \[this organization\] is a legal entity, volunteers are expected to assign the copyright of work done on \[this project\] to \[this organization\] so that in a copyright dispute there is a single copyright holder (\[this organization\]) to simplify things. \[This organization\] will continue to attribute the work to original author where feasible.